-Wireless setting: If your computer has both Bluetooth and wireless LAN functions, you can press Fn + F8 to select which type of wireless communication you want to use.
+Wireless setting: If your computer has both Wireless LAN and Bluetooth functions, you can press Fn + F8 to select which type of wireless communication you want to use.
 When you press these hot keys, a dialog box will appear.
 Continue holding down Fn and press F8 to change the setting.
 If wireless communication is turned off, Disabled Wireless Communication Switch will be displayed.